 What is your business size?

 Finding (and paying for) the right CRM software might not be that complicated when you employ 6 people.
-But, if you have separate sales, marketing, IT, and customer service departments, you’ll need a more comprehensive tool with advanced features.
+But, if you have separate sales, marketing, IT, and customer success departments, you’ll need a more comprehensive tool with advanced features.

 What problems do you need to solve?